Chike17/Fresh/README.md

 # Fresh

-* Goal: Give people the ability to search for barbers in their neighborhood by location and barber name.
+* Goal: Nowadays barbers work at barbershops or anywhere else they can set up shop (i.e their/your apartment).
+Fresh is allowing Barbers to stay on the radar of potential customers.
+We give people the ability to search for barbers in their neighborhood by location and name.

 ## Technologies Used